f4pga/symbiflow-xc7z-automatic-tester/README.md

 The first one writes random registers with random data, then reads it back and compare the values.

 The second one uses the PL peripheral to generate random number of PS interrupts.
 PS Linux driver counts them and report back to the test script (via IOCTL).

+The above mentioned tests are designed to be run against the bistream generated from the [AXI Lite Minitest](https://github.com/SymbiFlow/symbiflow-arch-defs/tree/master/xc7/tests/ps7/axi_lite_reg).